McNubn/project2020/README.md

 Similar to above, the sepal width and petal length show a strong correlation for versicolors, a weaker correlation for virginicas, and no correlation for setosas.

 Overall we can see that the petal length or width for setosas has little to no bearing when compared to any of the other measurements.
 However, the sepal width and sepal length for this iris type have a strong correlation, as one grows so does the other.
 Meanwhile, versicolors have much tighter relationships between each pairing with the exception of sepal length versus sepal width, thus suggesting that the size of the petals dictate the size of both petals and sepals.
 Virginicas have a strong correlation when looking at the two petal measurements together.
-However, it shows much looser relationships when petals and sepals are compared, and little to no relationshp when sepal length and width is compared to each other, and so this more loosely follows the versicolor trend of petals sizes being the key variables.
+However, it shows much looser relationships when petals and sepals are compared, and little to no relationship when sepal length and width is compared to each other, and so this more loosely follows the versicolor trend of petals sizes being the key variables.

 ### Pairplot